Sutton Bonington: Features and amenities

 In Zouch is the Rose and Crown pub.
 The Station Hotel was located adjacent to the former Kegworth railway station, lying just outwith the parish, but closed in 2011.
 Opposite the Hotel on Station Road are two further Listed buildings within the parish (in addition to the 25 in the village) at Sutton Fields – the House and its Lodge.
-The Kegworth Old Lock, replaced by the Kegworth Deep Lock in the mid-1980s, on the Soar navigation, also lies within Sutton Bonington parish, and became Grade II Listed on 12 October 1987.
+The Kegworth Old Lock, replaced by the Kegworth Deep Lock in the mid-1980s, on the River Soar navigation, also lies within Sutton Bonington parish, and became Grade II Listed on 12 October 1987.

 The Kingston Brook runs to the northeast of the parish, forming part of the boundary with West Leake parish.
 The boundary with Leicestershire is the River Soar and runs along the centre of the river.
 In places the river has more than one channel, and the boundary then runs at the centre of the widest channel of water, resulting in a number of islands falling within the parish, especially near Kegworth and at Zouch.

-Adjacent to the main university campus is the University Farm, a 400 hectare (4 km²) commercial research farm, and an associated high-technology dairy centre; the farm partly lies in the neighbouring parish of Kingston on Soar, as does the dairy.
+Adjacent to the main university campus is the University Farm, a 400 hectare (4 km2) commercial research farm, and an associated high-technology dairy centre; the farm partly lies in the neighbouring parish of Kingston on Soar, as does the dairy.
 Between the university campus and the railway line are offices (formerly a residence called "The Elms") and a laboratory belonging to the Veterinary Laboratories Agency, and a new sports hall and associated pitches.

 Sport

 Sutton Bonington Cricket Club was founded in 1824.
 There is a lawn bowls club and a tennis club, both situated at the junction of Marle Pit Hill and Landcroft Lane.
 Sutton Bonington F.C. has 3 male teams that currently play in the Leicestershire Senior League, County league and Sunday Charnwood League, they are based at the Recreation Ground on Main Street.

+A Kickboxing club (PKA - Sutton Bonington) is based in the Village hall.